 Hire teams with the right attitude

 While technical skills can be taught, genuine customer care comes from having the right customer service mindset.
-To build a strong service culture with the right support team, consider hiring customer service professionals with the following attributes:

-- Those who are likely to show empathy in customer service situations.
+- Show empathy in customer service situations.

-Once you’ve hired the right people, invest in customer service knowledge culture training that mirrors real-life scenarios.
 This prepares your team to handle challenges with confidence and consistency, reinforcing a culture where good customer service is the norm.

-Strong customer service culture starts at the top.
-How your customer service leaders act will determine how the rest of the customer-facing teams will implement the service culture as well.
+A strong customer service culture starts at the top.
+How customer service leaders act influences how other customer-facing teams adopt the culture.

 - Present compelling customer service performance data and customer stories to the leaders to show them how excellent service drives business success.
 This will motivate them to push their teams to embody customer service culture in their daily operations.